LouisLSCHVN/cool-styling-wp/README.md

 6. Click "Export CSS" to download your custom styles as a CSS file.

 ## TODO
-- Fix a styling bug in the plugin's options panel.
+- [X] Fix a styling bug in the plugin's options panel.
-- Add all elements from the design system below the options for easier selection.
+- [X] Add all elements from the design system below the options for easier selection.
-- Change the way the element is added by removing `nth-of-type(x)`.
+- [X] Change the way the element is added by removing `nth-of-type(x)`.
+- [ ] Add custom themes
+- [ ] Changes Logo and Icon for customization

 ## Contributions
 Contributions are welcome!
 Please fork the repository and submit a pull request.